top of page

 New Project: Baby Tag Toys!

 Our friends at the Utah County Board of Health have requested sensory baby toys.
 At the next meeting of Many Hands Service Bee we will try our hands at toy making.
-If you have supplies such as ribbon, textured fabric, crinkle fabric or patterns for toys like this, please bring them to Dave’s Bernina on Thursday August 7 from 10:30 until 2:30 or to any future guild meeting.
+If you have supplies such as ribbon, textured fabric, crinkle fabric or patterns for toys like this, please bring them to any future guild meeting.

 Sundance Quilting Ad.JPG